With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreGilead Community Services Inc Middletown Outpatient Clinic is a mental health clinic in Middlesex County, CT, located at 230 Main Street Extension, 6457.
 Gilead Community Services Inc Middletown Outpatient Clinic provides outpatient treatment and partial hospitalization/day treatment.
-Gilead Community Services Inc Middletown Outpatient Clinic offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
-Gilead Community Services Inc Middletown Outpatient Clinic also supports active duty military, people requiring dual diagnosis treatment and veterans.
-Additional services offered at Gilead Community Services Inc Middletown Outpatient Clinic include suicide prevention services, housing services and family psychoeducation.
+Gilead Community Services Inc Middletown Outpatient Clinic offers individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Gilead Community Services Inc Middletown Outpatient Clinic also supports veterans, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered at Gilead Community Services Inc Middletown Outpatient Clinic include court-ordered outpatient treatment, assertive community treatment and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.